corbym/gogiven/README.md

 # gogiven
 An alternative BDD spec framework for go.
+Builds on "go test" tool and builds on the go testing package.

 Inspired by [YATSPEC](https://github.com/bodar/yatspec).